msolefonte/vco/docs/immortal-empires/warriors-of-chaos.md

 # Warriors of Chaos

-## Archaon - Warhost of the Apocalypse
+## Archaon the Everchosen: Warhost of the Apocalypse

 * **Route I - The Beginning of the End**
   * There are those who would stand against your ascension.
 Your Father-in-Shadow schemes against you on Albion, the